lossanna/RestoreNet/README.md

 # RestoreNet
 Created: 2022-11-15
-Last updated: 2024-09-25
+Last updated: 2025-01-21

+## Author
+Contact: Lia Ossanna, lossanna@arizona.edu

 ## Description
+### Updated (for publication): Sonoran only
+Complete data analysis on seedling response to very wet and very dry  conditions in the Sonoran Desert using the RestoreNet 1.0 data, which was the first iteration of [RAMPS RestoreNet](https://www.usgs.gov/centers/southwest-biological-science-center/science/restorenet-distributed-field-trial-network).
+For other analysis on the RestoreNet 1.0 data, see [Farrell et al. 2023, *Ecological Applications*](https://doi.org/10.1002/eap.2834) and [Havrilla et al. 2020, *Journal of Applied Ecology*]( https://doi.org/10.1111/1365-2664.13715).

+### Original (for dissertation): all sites
 Complete data analysis on response to intra- and inter-annual precipitation variability using the RestoreNet 1.0 data, which was the first iteration of [RAMPS RestoreNet](https://www.usgs.gov/centers/southwest-biological-science-center/science/restorenet-distributed-field-trial-network).
 For other analysis on the RestoreNet 1.0 data, see [Farrell et al. 2023, *Ecological Applications*](https://doi.org/10.1002/eap.2834) and [Havrilla et al. 2020, *Journal of Applied Ecology*]( https://doi.org/10.1111/1365-2664.13715).

-## Author
-Contact: Lia Ossanna, lossanna@arizona.edu
+## Updated versus original analysis
+Original analysis looked at all the RestoreNet sites, and later narrowed down to just the sites in Arizona.
+Data are divided by desirable vs. weedy species, and cumulative precipitation deviation from average is used to measure "precipitation variability".
+This version was used for PhD dissertation.

+Updated analysis looks at only the sites in the Sonoran Desert and the data are divided by cool vs. warm season species, and precipitation since the last monitoring event was used to quantify how wet or dry the period was, compared to historic averages.

 ## Data
 There are two main datasets, referred to in script names by `_subplot` and `_2x2`.